National Renewable Energy Laboratory: Commercialization and technology transfer

-Technology licensing

-NREL offers licensing for many of its technologies related to energy efficiency and renewable energy development.
-Licensing of NREL's intellectual property is available to businesses of any size, from start-up to Fortune 500.
-The available technologies fall under the categories of: renewable electricity conversion and delivery systems, renewable fuels formulation and delivery, efficient and integrated energy systems, and strategic energy analysis.
-"NREL-developed technologies include vehicles and fuels, basic sciences, biomass, concentrating solar power, electric infrastructure systems, geothermal, hydrogen and fuel cells, photovoltaics, and wind energy."

-NREL has a list of 150 market summaries available for licensing, and the list includes information about the descriptions of the technologies, their benefits, potential applications, and their current stage in development.
+The National Renewable Energy Laboratory (NREL) engages in technology transfer, working with private sector partners to facilitate the application of research in renewable energy and energy efficiency technologies in practical settings.

+In recognition of its efforts in innovation and technology transfer, NREL has received numerous R&D 100 Awards.
+These awards acknowledge advancements in scientific research with potential market applications.
+Additionally, NREL offers an external user access program.
+This program is designed to enable researchers from outside the laboratory to utilize the Energy Systems Integration Facility (ESIF), providing them with an opportunity to collaborate with NREL’s staff in the development and evaluation of energy technologies.

 National Center for Photovoltaics

-The goals of the photovoltaics (PV) research done at NREL are to decrease the "nation's reliance on fossil-fuel generated electricity by lowering the cost of delivered electricity and improving the efficiency of PV modules and systems."
+The goal of the photovoltaics (PV) research done at NREL is to decrease the "nation's reliance on fossil-fuel generated electricity by lowering the cost of delivered electricity and improving the efficiency of PV modules and systems."

 Photovoltaic research at NREL is performed under the National Center for Photovoltaics (NCPV).
 A primary mission of the NCPV is to support ongoing efforts of the DOE's SunShot Initiative, which wants to increase the availability of solar power at a cost competitive with other energy sources.
 The NCPV coordinates its research and goals with researchers from across the country, including the Quantum Energy and Sustainable Solar Technologies (QESST) Center and the Bay Area PV Consortium.
-The NCPV also partners with many universities and other industry partners.
+NCPV also partners with many universities and other industry partners.
 NREL brings in dozens of students annually through the Solar University-National lab Ultra-effective Program (SUN UP), which was created to facilitate existing and new interactions between universities and the laboratory.

 The lab maintains a number of research partnerships for PV research.